-The best time of day for this photo is blue hour.
+The best time of day for this photo is the blue hour.

 An integral part of New York history, this station opened in 1871.
 There are plenty of opportunities for photography here.
 You’ll want to begin with a wide establishing photo of the station, and this can be taken at a vantage point over the station’s main hall.

-Beyond this photo you’ll find lots of street photography and slice of life moments here.
+Beyond this photo, you’ll find lots of street photography and a slice of life moments here.
 You can also home in on some detail photos of the station’s archways and roofing.